dot42/dot42/INSTALL.md

 - `nant` installed and in you path
 - `git` in your path, e.g. msysgit.
 This dependency is not crucial, and could be easily removed from the buildfile.
 - have `msbuild.exe` in your path, i.e. have called `VsDevCmd.bat` (Developer command prompt).
+- the build script tries to autodetect the correct VS installation.
+If it fails, try to adjust the `Common\Build\SelectVs.build` script.
-- if you want to compile the Visual Studio extension you will need the VS 2013 SDK installed (and probably VS 2013 as well).
-If you want the extension to work with VS2010 or VS 2012 see below.
+- if you want to compile the Visual Studio extension you will need an VS 201x SDK installed (and VS 201x as well).
+See also below.
 You might have to adjust the build files if you don't want the extension to be compiled, I did not test this.
 - to build the setup, you will need to have InnoSetup installed.
 - In the original dot42 GitHub-repository, some "Buildtools" where missing, making it impossible to compile the project with `nant`.
 I wrote a replacement that handles the most important usages and is a noop for others.
-To enable it, call `set BUILDTOOLS={path-to-dot42-root-folder}\Common\Build\NAnt.BuildTools.Tasks.dll`.
 You can compile it yourself by invoking `nant` in `.\Common\Build\NAnt.BuildTools.Tasks`.
   It would of course be better if the original Buildtools where available.

 You can now go through the `.build` files in `Common\Build` and the  `NAnt.build` file in the root directory and adjust any obviously wrong paths.
 I successfully compiled with VS 2013 installed.
 Alternatively you can also come back to this step if you run into errors.